5T33Z0/Clover-Crate/ACPI/README.md

 #### AddPNLF

-Inserts a PNLF (Backlight) device, which is necessary to properly control the screen brightness, and, oddly enough, helps to solve the problem with sleep, including for the desktop.
+Inserts a PNLF (Backlight) device, which is necessary to properly control the screen brightness, and, oddly enough, helps to solve problems with sleep, even on desktop systems.

+In my experience this is no longer working on macOS.
+Use [`SSDT-PNLF`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)) instead.

 #### PNLF_UID

 There are several sample brightness curves/graphs in the system, and they have different UIDs.
 If some vendor uses that curve, it doesn't mean that you will have the same brightness with the same processor.
 It depends on the panel – not the processor.

-Generally speaking, using `SSDT-PNLF.aml` is recommended.
-You can find one in the Samples Folder of the OpenCore Package and in this repo as well (check the Laptop and Dektop configs sections).
+This also doen't work correctly any more (the brightness will reset to max after a reboot), so using aforementioned `SSDT-PNLF.aml` is recommended in this case as well.

 #### DeleteUnused